 Messy Side Braid

-Elizabeth Olsen's side braid is all about volume and loose pieces hanging free from the braid, which work best on layered strands.
+Elizabeth Olsen's side braid is all about volume and loose pieces hanging free, a result that works best on layered strands.

 - Start by parting your hair deep on one side before loosely plaiting your hair and securing it with an elastic.

 - Don't forget to add a little volumizing mousse along the way.
-We like Bumble and bumble Thickening Full Form Soft Mousse ($31) since it's lightweight and non-sticky.
+We like Bumble and bumble's Thickening Full Form Soft Mousse ($32) since it's lightweight and non-sticky.

-Model Jamea proves that sometimes all you need is proper curly haircare to make your hair brunch-ready.
-To style medium-length curls:
+Model Imaan Hammam proves that sometimes all you need is proper curly haircare to make your hair brunch-ready.
+To style medium-length curls into a volumized look:

 - "Set it and forget it!" says Colombini.
 "Using either a moisture cream like L'Oreal Elvive Dream Lengths Super Curls Leave-In Cream ($7) with a slight hold or a curl-enhancing gel (whichever you prefer) more focused on taming and preventing frizz."